catid/CauchyCaterpillar/README.md

 It supports up to 30% redundancy, and so loss rates above about 20% are too high for it to effectively handle.

-Max original data stream rate = 2500 packets/second for 1% PLR down to 2000 packets/second for 10% PLR.
+For a window of 100 milliseconds: The maximum original data stream rate is 2500 packets/second for 1% PLR down to 2000 packets/second for 10% PLR.
 This limits the codec to about 2000 packets/second * 1300 bytes/packet = 2.8 Megabytes/second or less.

 ![alt text](https://github.com/catid/CauchyCaterpillar/raw/master/docs/gack_side_data_rate.png "Operation hull for Data Rate")